I believe talent is widespread, and opportunity is not. I work to improve access to opportunity.

 In 2018, she co-founded the Sadie Collective, the first American non-profit organization, dedicated to building the pipeline and pathway for Black women's careers in economics and related fields.
 The Collective has been featured on NPR, Fortune, Forbes, and the World Economic Forum.

-Currently, Fanta is a joint Master in Public Policy and Master of Business Administration student at Yale University, where her research areas focus on the future of work, and economic inequality.
+Currently, Fanta is a Master in Public Policy at Yale University, where her research areas focus on the future of work, and economic inequality.
 Fanta has been recognized as a Global Shaper with the World Economic Forum and is on the Board of Directors of WAKE Academy, an all-girls school in Guinea.
 Fanta speaks four languages and is a sought out thought leader on shaping the future of work for youth and women.